odangitsdjang/learningrails/Learned.md

   rails s
 ```
 2. Do this in another tab of Terminal to run console to debug or check database.
    You can also change database values through this.
-This is for sqlite3:
 ```bash
   rails c
   @user = User.first